Washington-Software/ng2-cordova-oauth/README.md

 [![PayPal](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://paypal.me/nraboy)
 [![Bitcoin](https://img.shields.io/badge/bitcoin-donate-red.svg)](bitcoin://1M8SKTepmgA2KAUSZc7LpXN1owaky1DjNM)

-# Angular 2 Cordova Oauth
+# Angular 2 Cordova Oauth (forked)

 ng2-cordova-oauth is an Oauth library which easily integrates in Angular2/Ionic2 or any other WEB or Cordova applications.
 The purpose of this library is to quickly and easily obtain an access token from various web services to use their APIs.
+This version includes some extra providers.

 ## Donations